 Start by asking yourself why you have performed the competitive analysis on LinkedIn in the first place.

 By collecting all the information that you wanted from your competitors on LinkedIn, you are now a step ahead.
 Go back to your notes and decide on a practical plan to strengthen your strategy in the future.

 Action planning speaks louder than words, and there are a few key questions to ask yourself during development:

 - What are my LinkedIn objectives: brand awareness, traffic, employer branding or sales?

 - How do I tell the others?

 - How do I decide on a direction?

 - What defines my action plan?

-By analyzing your competitors and their LinkedIn activities, you’ll have access to valuable insights for your own business.
+By constantly performing a LinkedIn competitive analysis, you’ll have access to valuable insights for your own business.
 And your main goal is to improve your performance.

 Learn more about your LinkedIn competitors, where they stand, how they are doing their jobs, identify some critical trends, and get better at what you’re doing.